krmeiirbek/history-app-privacy-policy/myexamubtprivacypolicy.md

 - **Account** means a unique account created for You to access our Service or parts of our Service.
 - **Affiliate** means an entity that controls, is controlled by, or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest, or other securities entitled to vote for election of directors or other managing authority.
-- **Application** refers to My Exam UBT, the software program provided by the Company.
+- **Application** refers to М ТЕСТ, the software program provided by the Company.
-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to My Exam UBT.
+- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to М ТЕСТ.
 - **Country** refers to: Kazakhstan.
 - **Device** means any device that can access the Service such as a computer, a cellphone, or a digital tablet.
 - **Personal Data** is any information that relates to an identified or identifiable individual.